jshook/simple-startup/README.md

 ## Script Locations

 All of the components are supported by their own scripts, located in the .startup directory, relative to the startup script itself.

+For example, if you have a basic project in

+- /tmp/foodemo

+then your startup script would be at either, **but not both**, of

+- /tmp/foodemo/startup
+- /tmp/foodemo/.startup/startup

-For example, if you have some demo material in /tmp/foodemo, then your startup script would be at /tmp/foodemo/startup, and the supporing component scripts would be in
+and the supporting component startup scripts would be in

 - /tmp/foodemo/.startup/app
 - /tmp/foodemo/.startup/datafeed
 - /tmp/foodemo/.startup/workbook

-Alternately, the startup script itself may be in the .startup directory, if your wish is to move it out of the way of casual users.
-However, it is an explicit error to have both
-$PROJDIR/startup and $PROJDIR/.startup/startup.
+and you would have an optional

+- /tmp/foodemo/.startup/startup.order

-Apart from these files and the startup.order file described below, no other files are allowed in the .startup directory that are executable.
+Apart from these files and the startup.order file described below, no other *executable* files are allowed in the .startup directory.
 You can side-load non-executable files in the .startup directory.

 ## Script Ordering